 - Students are expected to be on time. - Repeated tardiness or leaving early will not be accepted. - Students who miss class (or any portion of class) are responsible for the content.
-All classes will be recorded and uploaded on Microsoft Stream.
 It is the student's responsibility to review the material of classes they missed. - Attendance will be taken on every class throughout the semester. - Absence of more than 15% of all the number of classes requires that the student provides an official excuse to the instructor and the dean. - If the excuse was accepted the student is required to withdraw from the module. - If the excuse was rejected the student will fail the module and mark of zero will be assigned according to the regulations of The University of Jordan.